Brakeman: Germany

 In Germany, the brakemen occupied brakeman's cabins on several or even all wagons in a train and would operate the wagon brakes when signaled by the engine driver.

-The implementation of air brakes led to the phasing out of brakemen who previously operated manual brakes from brakeman's cabins.
-While the construction of brakeman's cabins ceased around 1925, existing wagons with such cabins remained in use for several decades.
+The implementation of air brakes led to the phasing out of brakemen who previously operated manual brakes from brakemen's cabins.
+While the construction of brakemen's cabins ceased around 1925, existing wagons with such cabins remained in use for several decades.
 In Germany, these wagons were commonly seen up to the mid-1970s.

 United Kingdom

 In the UK, "brakeman" was an alternative term for the position more often referred to as the guard, originally tasked with stopping the train from the brake van if a coupler broke.
 As rail lines extended, the guard would apply brakes on downhill gradients.
-With longer trains, the job included notifying the driver (by waving a lamp) that the back of the train had started moving along with the rest of the train, or stopped with the rest of the train.
-As trains were sometimes required to run in reverse, the guard was further tasked with ensuring the tail lamp shone white instead of red in these cases.
+With longer trains, the job included notifying the driver (by waving a lamp) that the rear of the train had either started moving with the rest of the train or had stopped with it.
+As trains were sometimes required to run in reverse, the guard was also tasked with ensuring that the tail lamp shone white rather than red.

-In 1968, with the prevalence of diesel and electric trains where the guard could ride in the rear cab of the locomotive, as well as the rising prevalence of fully braked trains that did not require a separate vehicle for braking, the legal requirement for brake vans was eliminated.
+In 1968, with the prevalence of diesel and electric trains, in which the guard could ride in the rear cab of the locomotive, and the rising prevalence of fully braked trains that did not require a separate braking vehicle, the legal requirement for brake vans was eliminated.